This is about Music, as it is with me.

 Once I was around Music being made, I became aware of 'music electronics'.
 How to hook things up right.
 Why stuff sounded like it did or did what it did, and not to trust atoms.
 They make everything up you know.
 Shocking, isn't it?

 In the early 1980's I learned how to play the guitar.

-I graduated in 1985.
+I graduated from High School in 1985.
 I knew what good Music was, and as far as playing the guitar, well I knew most of the basic chords and scales, and I knew how to play it and the importance of tuning, but I wasn't really into Making Music.

 In late 1997, I moved to Southern Maryland.

 My life changed dramatically.

 Soon I was making made Music sound good, and even making Music myself.
 I could go on and on and on, and on some more how I felt about Music, from the 'business' side of it (not necessarily the businass side, you know..), to performing live and reacting to reactions.
 She was with me when I woke, stayed with me all day and all night, and even came to hang out with me when I was visiting Morpheus.

 Even though this long dialog is about Music and Me, well, I met Barb.
 An outstanding thing became outstandinger.

 I was mugged or something 13 years and 146 days ago.
 I was in a coma for a few days, and the doctors said a trauma common with brain injury is to lose the last 15 minutes of one's memory, so it is no suprise to me that my last memory after a night like this, is flashing my headlights to a friend of mine as he turned to go down his street, then waking up in a hospital.